heroku/function-migration/README.md

 - A new **Custom Metadata Type**, `FunctionReference__mdt`, that represents deployed, invocable functions.
 - A new **Custom Object**, `AsyncFunctionInvocationRequest__c`, that tracks asynchronous requests and handles asynchronous responses.
 - **Language-specific proxies**, `Java` and `Node`, that are deployed with functions to validate, enrich, and manage function requests.

+Together, these elements allow you to deploy your existing Salesforce Functions as Heroku apps with minimal disruption to your org.

 ### Architecture